Kulgam

 Cold, with temperatures ranging from -5°C to 5°C (23°F to 41°F) and heavy snowfall.

-How to Reach the place
+How to Reach

-Best Time to Visit
+Best time to Visit

 The best time to visit Kausar Nag is during the summer months, from June to August.
 During this period, the weather is mild and pleasant, with temperatures ranging from 10°C to 20°C (50°F to 68°F), making it ideal for trekking and outdoor activities.